12 Days

 Weather conditions

-The weather in the high Himalayan region is unpredictable and subject to fluctuations over time.
+The weather in the high Himalayan region is unpredictable and subject to fluctuations.
 Before embarking on the week-long trek, it is essential to be aware of the region’s weather conditions.
 The Manaslu Circuit Trek takes you to extreme altitudes with climatic challenges.
 Fluctuating weather may bring rainfall, snowfall, and windstorms, further presenting challenges such as slippery trails and snowy tracks.

-Changeable weather introduces you to a sunny day at one moment and then to snowstorms the moment after.
-Changing weather also reduces visibility along your trekking journey, summoning foggy conditions that conceal the clear and transparent scenes of mountain ranges.
+Changing weather brings you a sunny day one moment and snowstorms the next.
+Changing weather also reduces visibility throughout your trekking journey, bringing foggy conditions that obscure the clear views of mountain ranges.
 Additionally, climatic conditions pose risks of landslides and floods along your route, and it is crucial to remain attentive during your trek.

-Moreover, it delays or postpones your trekking journey, resulting in a less enjoyable experience in the mountains.
-Therefore, it is essential to consider the climatic conditions of the Himalayan region and plan your trek at a suitable time.
+Moreover, it delays your trek, resulting in a less enjoyable experience in the mountains.
+Therefore, it is essential to consider the Himalayan region’s climatic conditions and plan your trek for a suitable time.
 Planning your trek during an appropriate season won’t expose you to weather fluctuations and the challenges that come with them.

 Challenging Manaslu Trek Route